alexharri/website/posts/searching-and-navigating-git-commits.md

 }
 ```

-It's worth noting that moving lines of code that including our search string does _not_ constitute a match.
+It's worth noting that moving lines of code that include our search string around does _not_ constitute a match.
 The string we searching for needs to have been added or deleted <EmDash /> not just moved <EmDash /> for the commit to be included.
 This filters out _"just moving things around"_ commits that would've just added noise.

 Let's try running `git log -S "MPP_ACTIVE"` and see what we get: